SMILE Volunteer Helps Fight Hunger in Region

 She found that opportunity through SMILE, or Service Makes Individual Lives Exciting, a Calvert County food pantry and thrift store that is a partnership of 12 area churches.

-Since 2014, Anna has been a smiling presence – pun intended – at the food pantry, where she provides a wide range of volunteer services that help ensure that more than 200 families each week will receive their grocery bag of perishable and non-perishable foods.
+Since 2014, Anna has been a smiling presence – pun intended – at the food pantry.
+She helps provide a wide range of services that help ensure that 200+ families each week will receive groceries.

 “I began by stocking shelves, but then they found out I knew Excel and my duties kind of grew,” she laughs.
 A former budget analyst for the U.S. Department of the Navy, Anna is now the co-coordinator for the pantry.
 There, she manages the weekly inventory and orders food from local retailers and shops during the week to round out the items for each family’s grocery bag.

-Since moving to Asbury Solomons in June 2016, she has recruited two more Asbury residents, and was happy to find five more already volunteered at the pantry and thrift store.
+Since moving to Asbury Solomons in June 2016, she has recruited two more Asbury residents.
+She was happy to find five more already volunteered at the pantry and thrift store.

-As so many volunteers are quick to note, Anna feels she gets far more than she gives through her time at SMILE.
+As so many volunteers are quick to note, Anna feels she gets far more than she gives.

 “We have so much need right here in our zip code, and when I was working, I didn’t realize just how much there was,” Anna says.
 “There’s joy in being able to give back to somebody who is in need.”